 IGST would be broadly CGST plus SGST and shall be levied on all inter-State taxable supplies.
 The inter-State seller will pay IGST after adjusting available credit of IGST, CGST, and SGST on his purchases.
 The Exporting State will transfer to the Centre the credit of SGST used in payment of IGST.
 The Importing dealer will claim credit of IGST while discharging his output tax liability in his own State.
 The Centre will transfer to the importing State the credit of IGST used in payment of SGST.
 This is how the tax will be ultimately transferred to importing state.

-To understand this concept, please refer an example where Mr. X (Trader in Kerala) sold goods to Mr. Y (Trader in Kerala) and then Mr. Y sold goods Mr. Z (Trader in Gujarat) and lastly Mr. Z sold goods to Mr. A (Trader in Gujarat):andnbsp;
+To understand this concept, please refer an example where Mr. X (Trader in Kerala) sold goods to Mr. Y (Trader in Kerala) and then Mr. Y sold goods Mr. Z (Trader in Gujarat) and lastly Mr. Z sold goods to Mr. A (Trader in Gujarat):

 Meaning and Scope of GST - Question Answers with CA